openstack/manila/doc/source/admin/hpe_3par_driver.rst

 On the HPE 3PAR array:

 - HPE 3PAR Operating System software version 3.2.1 MU3 or higher
-- A license that enables the File Persona feature
 - The array class and hardware configuration must support File Persona

 Pre-Configuration on the HPE 3PAR